RISK: A Framework for GUI Agents in E-commerce Risk Management: Related Work

 \subsection{RFT in GUI Agents}

 Following the release of DeepSeek-R1~\citep{guo2025deepseek}, RFT with rule-based rewards have been widely adopted~\citep{zhang2025grpo,feng2025video,huang2025vision}.
-As RFT is anticipated to tackle the problem of poor generalization in SFT, it is also introduced in GUI tasks~\citep{yuan2025enhancing,liu2025infigui}.
+As RFT is anticipated to tackle the problem of poor generalization in SFT, it is also introduced in GUI tasks~\citep{yuan2025enhancing,liu2025infigui,zhou2025gui}.
 Currently, the mainstream methods focus on designing reward functions to guide the learning of grounding capability.
 For instance, GUI-R1~\citep{luo2025gui} takes the prediction point within the bounding box of the target element as a successful action and assigns a binary reward accordingly.
-GUI-G1~\citep{zhou2025gui} further considers the relative size of the grounding box and designs a more fine-grained reward function.
 GUI-G2~\citep{tang2025gui} proposes a Gaussian continuous reward mechanism for a flexible evaluation of grounding accuracy.
 However, while interacting with real-world webpages, GUI agent frameworks~\citep{browser_use2024} do not use (x,y) coordinates for element selection but employ the element index in the DOM tree combined with various tools.
 Therefore, the gap between the GUI model training and deployment settings makes the existing reward functions inapplicable, and then the model cannot be employed in GUI agent frameworks flexibly for real-world applications.
 To address this issue, we propose an RFT framework, named RISK-R1, to train GUI agents for e-commerce risk management.
 RISK-R1 designs a comprehensive reward function and optimization objective to effectively guide the learning process of GUI agents and enable a seamless transition from training to deployment.